Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Quick and Easy Black Beans and Rice Recipe
+Super Easy Black Beans and Rice

 The combination of rice and beans makes a complete protein, that’s why it’s a staple dish in vegetarian and vegan diets worldwide.
 This black beans and rice makes a great side dish recipe, but can also be enjoyed as a 30-minute meal when you add some steamed vegetables!